Elsa Asenijeff: Life

 At a Literary Society festival in Leipzig for Detlev von Liliencron (1844–1909) and Frank Wedekind (1864–1918), she met the painter and sculptor Max Klinger (1857–1920).
 She became a model, muse and lover for him, but Klinger did not make the relationship public.
-He paid for her expensive apartment in the prestigious music district (270 m^{2} in Schwägrichenstraße 11, Hochparterre).
+He paid for her expensive apartment in the prestigious Musikviertel neighbourhood (270 m2 in Schwägrichenstrasse 11, upper ground floor).
 She accompanied him on numerous trips and worked as a hostess at social events.
 She was considered an extremely impressive, fascinating, and sometimes even extravagant personality.
 Their daughter Désirée was born on 7 September 1900, during a longer stay in Paris and she was given to a French foster mother.

 In 1903, Klinger purchased a vineyard in Großjena, including a winegrower's cottage, which he converted into a normal residential building in order to be able to withdraw from the hectic city life of Leipzig with Asenijeff.
 More books of hers appeared.
 From 1912 she also wrote poetry.
 Guests of their salon were, among others, the three young poets Walter Hasenclever (1890–1940), Kurt Pinthus (1886-1975) and Franz Werfel (1890-1945).

 An alienation between Klinger and Asenijeff deepened further when Klinger in 1911 chose 18-year-old Gertrud Bock (1893–1932) as a model and constant companion, whom he married a few months before his death.
 In 1916, there was a final break between Asenijeff and Klinger.

 Memorial stone for Elsa Asenijeff in the cemetery in Bräunsdorf near Freiberg in Saxony.

 This separation was mentally and materially very difficult because Klinger denied Asenijeff any further support.
 In 1917 she had to give up the apartment in the Dufourstraße 18, where she had moved in 1909.
 She lived only on a pension.
 She began a descent into poverty, associated with a certain decay of personality.
 Even a poetry book published in 1922 brought no improvement.

 Elsa Asenijeff was completely isolated, had no connection to her Viennese relatives, and her daughter Désirée, who spent some time in Leipzig for the funeral of her father in 1920, did not make any contact with her.
 Lease debts eventually led to her admission to the Psychiatric Clinic of the University of Leipzig.
 She viewed her incapacitation as fraud and demanded compensation because she still saw herself as one of the greatest writers.
 A two-year stay in the Leipzig-Dösen hospital, followed in 1926 by the transfer to Hubertusburg and finally as “not a danger to the public” in the Colditz Castle.
 In 1933, the responsible authorities relocated this facility to Bräunsdorf near Freiberg as a “correctional institution for antisocial adults and those unwilling to work”.
 She died there on 5 April 1941.